-By 'forced sale of the home' we mean a sale of the home because during the term of the loan the consumer has not kept to the agreements the consumer has made with you concerning the loan.
+By forced sale of the home (gedwongen verkoop van de woning) we mean a sale of the home because during the term of the loan the consumer has not kept to the agreements the consumer has made with you concerning the loan.
 You manage the sale of the home privately or sell the home by means of a foreclosure sale.